ceyhunsen/atmega328p-hal-driver/README.md

 There are local unit and integration tests that can test this driver without the actual hardware.
 These tests utilizes [Unity](https://www.throwtheswitch.org/unity) as the testing framework.
-You need to clone [Unity repository](https://github.com/ThrowTheSwitch/Unity) as a submodule for testing.
-If you didn't also clone recursively while cloning this repo, run:
+[Unity repository](https://github.com/ThrowTheSwitch/Unity) already added as a submodule to this repo.
+If you didn't clone this repo recursively, run:

 ```sh
 git submodule update --init